 We procure food and necessities from a variety of sources, including a robust grocery rescue program, which reduces food waste while providing quality food for people in need.
 We also receive direct contributions from partners throughout the food industry, from farmers to restaurants.
 A smaller but still sizeable portion of our food is purchased using donated funds and other means of foundational support.
-And because we can purchase food in bulk quantities at wholesale prices, we can make that funding go further, providing about the equivalent of four meals for every dollar.
+And because we can purchase food in bulk quantities at wholesale prices, we can make that funding go further, providing about the equivalent of three meals for every dollar.

 Our two processes for food distribution are through direct services and through Hunger Relief Partners.

 Direct services are programs run wholly by Food Bank of Wyoming and our associated teams.
 These include our Totes of Hope® programs that provide weekend nutrition support for families, delivery of meal boxes for older adults, and much more.